Make this crisp pickled watermelon rind recipe with leftover watermelon rinds. This pickled watermelon rind recipe is easy to make.

 - 1/4 to 1/2 habanero pepper, seeded and sliced into thin strips

-- In a large pot over high heat, bring water and pickling salt to a boil.
+- In a large saucepan over high heat, bring water and pickling salt to a boil.
 Add watermelon rind and boil for 5 minutes until tender.

-- In a medium saucepan, combine sugar, rice vinegar, black peppercorns, cloves, pickling spice, sliced ginger, and habanero pepper.
+- In a medium saucepan, combine sugar, rice vinegar, black peppercorns, cloves, pickling spice, sliced ginger, and star anise.
 Bring to a boil over medium-high heat.
-Stir until sugar dissolves.
+Stir with a slotted spoon until sugar dissolves.
 Simmer for 15 minutes, until slightly reduced.

 - Place watermelon rinds in a large mason jar (or two smaller mason jars if that’s all you have).
-Pour liquid over rinds and let cool on counter top until liquid is at room temperature.
-(If you stick the hot pickles in the refrigerator, the sugar in the liquid may crystalize.)
+Pour liquid over rinds and let cool on countertop until liquid is at room temperature.
+(If you stick the hot jars in the refrigerator, the sugar in the liquid may crystalize.)